-I have worked around animals my entire life, in particular focusing on nervous animals that require extra time and patience.
-I grew up on the Isle of Wight and have spent most of my life living on this beautiful island, riding horses across the fantastic countryside at various places as well as walking my red setter on the amazing beaches.
+I have worked around animals all my life, in particular focusing on nervous animals that require extra time and patience.
+I grew up on the Isle of Wight and have spent most of my life living on this beautiful island, riding horses across the fantastic countryside and walking my dogs on the amazing beaches.

-I gained a bachelor of science first class honours degree, which I quickly followed with a postgraduate diploma in Animal Physiotherapy.
-I offer home or yard visits Islandwide as I feel this enables animals to feel secure and settled in their own home, while giving me the chance to help owners assess their animal's environment for the benefit of exercises that can utilise the space the owners have, as well as looking at how the home environment can be adapted for the changing mobility of the animals.
+I offer home or yard visits Islandwide as I feel this enables animals to feel secure and settled in their own home, while giving me the chance to help owners assess their animal's environment for the benefit of exercises that can utilise the space the owners have, as well as being able to assess the home environment and look at how this can be adapted for the changing mobility of the animals.

-Call or message now for any further information, or how we can work together to help your animals stay comfortable and mobile.
+Call or message now for any further information, or how we can work together to help your animals stay comfortable, pain free and mobile.